cristian030/serverless-database/README.md

 */
 ```

-Note: you can currently only query on fields that are [marked as `indexed_fields`](), and the field should be at the root of the document.
+Note: you can currently only query on fields that are [marked as `indexed_fields`](#create-table) while creating the table, and the field should be at the root of the document.

-It [is possible]() to implement more 'advanced' query functionality (for strings), such as "begins_with", case-insensitive search, etc.
+It [is possible](#query-functionality-currently) to implement more 'advanced' query functionality (for strings), such as "begins_with", case-insensitive search, etc.